 2.1.3 Disposal

-The report tracks the ultimate handling of the wastes generated and indicates that 14.7% of the waste generated is combusted, 29.7% of the waste is recovered and that 55.7% of the waste is landfilled.
-It also noted that the number of landfills has decreased from nearly 8,000 in 1988 to 1,858 in 2001 while the average landfill size increased.
-It further states that, “At the national level, capacity does not appear to be a problem, although regional dislocation sometimes occur.”
+The report tracks the ultimate handling of the wastes generated and indicates that 12% of the waste generated is combusted, 32.1% of the waste is recovered and that 50% of the waste is landfilled.

 2.1.4 Recycling

-According to the report, the United States recycled approximately 5.6 million tons of materials in 1960 and approximately 51.4 million tons in 2001.
-This represents a 900% increase in recycling over the 41-year period.
-In addition, composting of yard trimmings, food scraps, and other MSW organic material has increased from negligible reported quantities in 1960 to 16.6 million tons in 2001.
+According to the report, the United States recycled approximately 5.6 million tons of materials in 1960 and approximately 94 million tons in 2018.
+This represents a 900% increase in recycling over the period.
+In addition, composting of yard trimmings, food scraps, and other MSW organic material has increased from negligible reported quantities in 1960 to 17.7 million tons in 2018.
 This does not include back yard composting projects.
-Thus, in 1960, the recycling rate as calculated as recyclables over total MSW was 6.4%, and in 2001 is 22.4% without composting or 29.7% with composting.
-The following table summarizes the recycling and composting rates for 1960 – 2001 on a pounds per person per day (PPPD) basis:
+Thus, in 1960, the recycling rate as calculated as recyclables over total MSW was 6.4%, and in 2018 is 32.1%.
+The following table summarizes the recycling and composting rates for 1960 – 2018 on a pounds per person per day (PPPD) basis:

 TABLE 5